 In case A/, switching between service card and conditional access card shall not require rebooting of the receiver or a multi-menu navigation (auto detection and activation of the required protocol is the recommended procedure).

-In case B/, the smart card reader shall be provided as a default used to protect contents packaged in MP4 container and delivered either with HTTP Streaming or HTTP Adaptive Streaming.
+In case B/, the smart card reader shall be provided as a default

 9.2.
 Common Encryption